Skunks are known for spraying a foul-smelling fluid from their anal glands when they feel threatened.

-Skunks can squeeze themselves just to get through even a small opening in a fence.
-Amazingly, adult skunks can fit through holes that are as narrow as 4-6 inches in diameter.
+Skunks can squeeze themselves to get through even a small opening in a fence.
+Amazingly, adult skunks can fit through holes as narrow as 4-6 inches in diameter.
 Young skunks can fit through even narrower openings.

-To visualize just how narrow a 4-inch hole, measure the length from the bottom of your palm to below your knuckles.
-If your fence has a hole that is 4 inches wide or more, skunks have no problem squeezing through that opening and making their way over to your area.
+To visualize just how narrow a 4-inch hole is, measure the length from the bottom of your palm to below your knuckles.
+If your fence has a hole 4 inches wide or more, skunks have no problem squeezing through that opening and making their way over to your area.

 Why do skunks climb fences?

 Skunks are nocturnal creatures that mostly sleep in the daytime and are only active in the wee hours of the night until the break of dawn.
-Whenever they are active, they are usually searching for food sources and potential shelters for relocation.
+Whenever they are active, they usually search for food sources and potential shelters for relocation.

 The garden insects that skunks like to eat are yellow jacket wasp nests, grasshoppers, mice, voles, weevils, slugs, spiders, lawn grubs, hornworms, cutworms, and Japanese beetles.
-This is why they are often referred to as the “gardener’s best friend” because of their contribution to the reduction of the number of pests.
+This is why they are often referred to as the “gardener’s best friend” because of their contribution to reducing the number of pests.

-Skunks have good memory retention and they will most likely remember that your property provides them with a good source of food.
-Chances are, they will return frequently.
+Skunks have good memory retention and will most likely remember that your property provides them with a good food source.
+So chances are, they will return frequently.

 Skunks also eat grass, leaves, vegetables, and tomato plants in your garden.
 They also tend to dig up 2 inches wide and 4 inches deep holes on the ground in search of grubs and slugs.
 Even though this could be a nuisance to you, if those grubs and slugs aren’t removed, they could destroy your plants.